UBCFormulaElectric/Consolidated-Firmware/README.md

 Running and step-through-debugging tests are also available through the "Run and Debug" menu.

+We use a script called [fakegen](./scripts/code_generation/fakegen/README.md) to generate fake versions of IO-level code for tests.
+Skimming the README is recommended if you're going to be working with unit tests.

 ## CAN Bus

 Our microcontrollers use CAN bus to pass messages between each other.
 It is useful to set up your host machine to view the messages on CAN bus.